-- SAML (Security Assertion Markup Language) an XML standard for secure exchange of user authentication and authorization data across domains
+- SAML (Security Assertion Markup Language) an XML standard for the secure exchange of user authentication and authorization data across domains

-It is important to make a difference between single sign on and single credentials or Direct Server Authentication (DSO).
+It is important to make a difference between single sign-on and single credentials or Direct Server Authentication (DSO).
 SSO provides access to a number of applications by seamlessly passing the authentication token.
 In DSO, the system asks for authentication for each application but uses the same credentials from a directory server.

 SSO functions like a key to a cookie bank for the authenticated domains.
-It circumvents the “same origin policy” for sharing cookie information, enabling sharing session information across domains.
+It circumvents the “same-origin policy” for sharing cookie information, enabling sharing session information across domains.
 In this way, all users of the same SSO-authenticated software get automatic access to the domains.

 Here is how the typical step-by-step SSO process looks like on a centralized authentication server, which can be either a corporate or a third-party solution.